danieshrieza/Atom_Query_Bot/README.md

 - Trigonometry Query
 - Unit Converter

-# Requirement 📝
+# Requirements 📝

 In order for this Discord Bot to work properly and to avoid error from popping out in the terminal, use `pip` to install the listed dependencies on [requirements.txt](requirements.txt) using the command below :

 ```
 pip install -r requirements.txt